idris-lang/Idris2/README.md

   declarations.
 + Better type checker implementation which minimises the need for compile time evaluation.
-+ New Chez Scheme based back end which both compiles and runs faster than the default Idris 1 back end.
++ New Chez Scheme based backend which both compiles and runs faster than the default Idris 1 backend.
 (Also, optionally, Racket and Gambit can be used as targets).
 + Everything works faster :).